-- PTA:1: Select an Information System status - PTA-2: Does the Information System collect, maintain, use or disseminate personally identifiable information on any of the following parties? - PTA-3: Does the Information System intend to collect, generate or retain any of the following information is considered PII, PHI, CJIS or confidential on individuals: (Please check all that apply). - PTA-4: Does the Information System use or collect Social Security Numbers (SSNs)?
-This includes truncated SSNs (e.g. last 4 digits). - PTA-5: Does the system connect, receive, or share information with any other Information System? - PTA-6: Does the Information System connect, receive or share information with any external systems? - PTA-7: Are there regular (i.e. periodic, recurring, etc.) data extractions from the Information System? - PTA-8: Who has access to your system that is not a workforce member of DHSS such as other State Departments, Grantees, Providers, Public, etc? - PTA-9: What procedures are in place to determine which users may access the information and how does the project determine who has access? - PTA-10: How does the project team review information sharing agreements, MOUs, new uses of the information, new access to the system by organizations within the department and outside?
+PTA-1: Select an Information System status (select one):

+- This is a new development effort - This is an existing project

+PTA-2: Does the Information System collect, maintain, use or disseminate personally identifiable information on any of the following parties (select all that apply):

+- This program does not collect any personally identifiable information

+- Employees

+- Contractors

+- Members of the public

+- Other

+PTA-3: Does the Information System intend to collect, generate, or retain any of the following information considered PII, PHI, CJIS or confidential on individuals (select all that apply):

+- None of these values apply

+- Name

+- Birth Information (Date and/or Place of birth)

+- Admission Date

+- Discharge Date

+- Date of Death

+- Medical Record Numbers

+- Health Plan

+- Beneficiary Numbers

+- Financial data (credit card numbers, bank account numbers, etc.)

+- Certificate/License Numbers

+- Criminal History

+- Employment History (Wage Information)

+- Biometric Information (fingerprints, voice prints, iris scans, DNA, etc.)

+- Full face photographic images and any comparable images

+- Personal information (mailing and/or residency address, e-mail, phone numbers, fax numbers, etc.)

+- Other unique identifying number, characteristic or code

+PTA-4: Does the Information System use or collect Social Security Numbers (SSN)?
+This includes truncated SSN's (e.g. last 4 digits) (select one):

+PTA-5: Does the system connect, receive, or share information with any other Information System (select one):

+PTA-6: Does the Information System connect, receive, or share information with any external systems (select one):

+PTA-7: Are there regular (i.e. periodic, recurring, etc.) data extractions from the Information System (select one):

+PTA-8: Who has access to your system that is not a workforce member of DHSS, such as other State Departments, Grantees, Providers, Public, etc. (select all that apply):

+- Contractors

+- Federal Government

+- Grantees

+- Other State Governments

+- Other State of Alaska Departments

+- Public

+- Service Providers

+- State of Alaska Courts

+- State of Alaska Legislature

+- Vendors

+PTA-9: What procedures are in place to determine which users may access the information and how does the project determine who has access:

+<narrative answer required>

+PTA-10: How does the project team review information sharing agreements, MOU's, new uses of the information, new access to the system by organizations within the department and outside:

+<narrative answer required>

-9. System Interconnections/Information Sharing:
+9. System Interconnections/Information Sharing